Do you remember as kids, when the teacher told you there were assigned seats?

 5. Get support.

 Find other people who are embarking on a habit change like you, so you can find motivation in difficult times and get support from them.

 If you don’t have anyone in your inner circle who is willing to support your efforts, hop online.

 For more information about NOT doing life alone, check out the online community developed by The Angry Therapist.

-Curious in breaking bad habits?
+Curious about breaking bad habits?

 Why are our habits so important?
-As Ovid put it:

 “Habits change into character.”

-Let’s take the time to think about the seats we are sitting in everyday.
-Are they serving us?
-If not, let’s work together to find new seats.
+Let’s take the time to think about the seats we sit in every day.